 Need help planning your trip to Sri Lanka?
 Hire me as your Travel Coach!

 As a city, Colombo is nothing much to behold.
-It lacks the electric energy of Bangkok, the maddening chaos of Mumbai or New Delhi and the futuristic appeal of Shanghai, Hong Kong or Tokyo.
+It lacks the electric energy of Bangkok, the maddening chaos of Delhi and the futuristic appeal of Shanghai, Hong Kong or Tokyo.
 But Colombo is an interesting experience, and since you’ll probably start your Sri Lanka trip here, I recommend spending at least 1-2 days in Colombo.

 Colombo highlights include cosmopolitan Galle Road, which runs along the ocean, the Sri Lankan National Museum, Independence Square and Gangaramaya Temple.
 For more inspiration, check out my Colombo photo essay, which chronicles a day I spent traipsing around Sri Lanka’s (surprisingly progressive!) capital.